The program is for the student whose academic or professional plans require a broader base of science courses.

 To complete program requirements, students will take earth science, meteorology, geography and geology courses.
 Along with departmental offerings, Concordia science students participate in consortium-type seminars and botany courses through the Associated Colleges of the Chicago Area (ACCA), a partnership of 15 liberal arts universities and government laboratories, along with learning at such institutions as the Shedd Aquarium and the Morton Arboretum.

-Because of CUC’s close proximity to Chicago, a whole new world of opportunities is open to you!
+Because of CUC’s close proximity to Chicago, a whole new world of opportunity is open to you!
 For example, students in Professor Rose’s geography courses take learning outside the classroom.
 During typical learning excursions, these classes participate in walking, boat, bus and “El” (elevated rail) tours of Chicago neighborhoods.
 They visit ethnic museums and social services agencies.
 One of her classes even took a tour of Chicago City Hall’s rooftop garden to understand its environmental impact.

 In addition, CUC’s weather station (dedicated to Dr. Herbert Gross, a nationally-known geographer and former CUC faculty member) is maintained by the department.
 You will have access to the equipment to enhance your knowledge with a hands-on approach.